-Once you decide that you want a new swimming pool, the next thing to do is to find a reputable and knowledgeable contractor to do the work.
+Once you decide that you want a new swimming pool, the next thing to do is begin the pool planning process and find a reputable and knowledgeable contractor to do the work.
 Today we’re going to take a look at some of the most important things you need to know when vetting your swimming pool builder.

 Appropriate Licenses and Insurance

 The first thing that you need to know about your pool builder is whether they have the proper licenses and insurance.
 All companies who build swimming pools must carry a current, valid license to work as a swimming pool contractor in their specific classification.
 Some general building contractors can also work on pools if they hold a swimming pool specialty classification.